ChatGPT uses web search in 80%+ of the prompts

 What this means for your SEO strategy

-The 80.5% web search and grounding rate changes how businesses should approach AI search optimization.
+An 80.5% grounding rate changes how to approach AI search optimization.

-1. Priority shift: Web search and grounding are the norm, not the exception
+1. Web search and grounding are the norm, not the exception

-New reality: “4 out of 5 responses include web search citations, so being cited is expected”
+What the data shows: 4 out of 5 responses include web search citations.
+Being cited is the expected outcome.

-If 80.5% of ChatGPT responses include sources via web search, not being cited is the exception.
-This reflects ChatGPT’s organic behavior when not constrained by rate-limiting.
-This means:
+If 80.5% of responses include sources, not being cited is the exception.
+This is ChatGPT’s organic behavior when rate-limiting isn’t in the way.
+So:

 2. Geographic targeting matters